-MH Business Exchange is a bi-weekly podcast series featuring McDonald Hopkins attorneys exchanging ideas and insight on important legal and business topics that impact you.
+MH Business Exchange is a podcast series featuring McDonald Hopkins attorneys exchanging ideas and insight on important legal and business topics that impact you.
 Available on iTunes, SoundCloud, TuneIn, Stitcher and Google Play.

 MH Business Exchange Episode 16: Key issues in environmental law – The Clean Water Act, the Clean Power Plan and more

 Host Mike Witzke and McDonald Hopkins attorney John Heer discuss some of today’s hot topics in environmental law.
 These issues include the jurisdiction of the federal government in the Clean Water Act, what “waters of the United States” actually means, the Clean Power Plan and the impact deregulation in the Trump era has made on the practice of environmental law.

 MH Business Exchange Episode 15: Use of Representation and Warranty Insurance in M&A deals

 Cleveland attorney Ilirjan Pipa, chair of the firm’s Securities Practice Group, and host Mike Witzke discuss how insurance shifts risk to the insurance provider.
 This allows a buyer to collect straight from the policy instead of filing a claim against the seller after suffering loss due to a breach of a seller's rep in a purchase agreement.
 Insurance policies are becoming more and more popular as premiums drop, underwriting processes become more efficient, and providers offer better terms

 MH Business Exchange Episode 14: Due diligence for employee benefits